360 DigiTech Inc. (QFIN): Skating on Thin Ice? We Know the Answer

 CLSA, on the other hand, stated in their research note that they expect to see QFIN reach a price target of $20.
 The rating they have provided for QFIN stocks is “Buy” according to the report published on July 16th, 2020.

-After a stumble in the market that brought QFIN to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 10.64% of gains for the given period.
+After a stumble in the market that brought QFIN to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -16.25% of loss for the given period.

 Stock Fundamentals for QFIN